-After years of conflict and instability, Somalia is still burdened by attacks and threats of violent extremism carried out by armed groups including violent extremism and terrorist groups.
-Somalia’s most infamous one, Al-Shabaab, continues to control and influence territory and communities in large parts of the country, particularly in the south and central parts, despite territory gains made in recent years by the Somali National Army and the African Union Mission in Somalia (AMISOM) in the implementation of the Somali Transition Plan.
-In the north, a small fraction of the Islamic State of Iraq and the Levant – (ISIL or Daesh) has taken ground.
+After years of instability, Somalia is still in conflict, burdened by threats and attacks carried out by armed groups including violent extremism and terrorist groups.
+Somalia’s most infamous violent extremist group, Al-Shabaab, continues to control and influence territory and communities in large parts of the country, particularly in the south and central parts, despite territory gains made in recent years by the Somali National Army (SNA) and the African Union Mission in Somalia (AMISOM) in the implementation of the Somali Transition Plan.
+In the north, a small fraction of the Islamic State of Iraq and the Levant terrorist group – (ISIL or Daesh) has taken ground.

-Particularly in an environment of volatile politics and localized security vacuums, violent extremism, terrorist and non-state armed groups have space to thrive and can fill the void left behind by the absence of a functioning state and institutions.
-However, pull factors of violent extremism are complex and multifaceted, which is reflected in how these groups continue to influence communities and young people, in particular through propaganda, and indoctrination via radical curricula for young children, “justice” provision and a particular administration, including an elaborate taxation system.
+Particularly in an environment of volatile politics and localized security vacuums, violent extremism and non-state armed groups have space to thrive and can fill the void left behind by fragile and untrusted institutions, the absence of a functioning state and still very unequal society.
+Violent extremist groups continue to influence communities via complex gendered narratives and clan influenced tactics, reinforced by propaganda, indoctrination via radical curricula for young children, “justice” provision and a particular administration, including an elaborate taxation system.

 In January 2016, the UN Secretary-General launched the Plan of Action to Prevent Violent Extremism, which emphasizes how violent extremism undermines peace and security, human rights and sustainable development.
 The Plan acknowledges that violent extremism does not arise in a vacuum, and how narratives of grievance, actual or perceived injustice, promised empowerment and sweeping change become attractive perspectives where good governance is being ignored and aspirations are being crushed.